imanemn127/imane-moumoun.github.io/README.md

 **Period:** April–June 2025 | Prototyping Project Course
 - Developed a signal conditioning circuit converting capacitance into a measurable frequency.
 - Integrated Bluetooth communication for calibration, monitoring, and alerts.
-- Designed and fabricated the PCB using KiCad.
-**Technical Aspects:** Capacitive sensing, analog signal conditioning, PCB prototyping with KiCad and Bluetooth communication.
+- Designed and fabricated the PCB using KiCad.- **Technical Aspects:** Capacitive sensing, analog signal conditioning, PCB prototyping with KiCad and Bluetooth communication.

 ## SystemVerilog Modeling of the ASCON Encryption Algorithm